kjivan/crypto-and-signatures/cryptography.md

 Image/example from [wikipedia](https://en.wikipedia.org/wiki/Scytale)

 Note:
-Apparently when the Spartan's weren't kicking people into pit's and yelling this is Sparta they were working on some pretty neat cryptography.
+So this is the history bit.
+So, Apparently when the Spartan's weren't kicking people into pit's and yelling this is Sparta they were working on some pretty neat cryptography.
 It's believe they may have use this device to encrypt and decrypt messages.
 Two cylinders/skytales with identical diameters would have to be used.
 One would wrap a piece of leather around the cylinder and then you would write out your message.
 Then once you unwrapped the leather it was essentially encoded since the leather didn't make sense without decryption.
 The recipient would use their skytale to quickly decrypt the message.
 So a couple interesting things to note are that nothing in the original message changed.
 This message has simply been shuffled this is referred to as transposition cipher.
 For those quick to notice patterns will realize that essentially this is taking every fifth letter/character.